Dwight

 Short breaks from poring over the newspapers as the Bushies implode

-We're here (the royal "we") at the Bugnonet-Chaumette winter trailhead (971m) above our hometown of Bassins, and our great scheme for today is to update our Farms of the Jura pages by swinging past a couple of them that have been suffering under the dark fuzziness of pre-digital cameras.
-Right now we're bound for Le Bugnonet over there on the right.
+We're here (the royal "we") at the Bugnonet-Chaumette winter trailhead (971m) above our hometown of Bassins, and our scheme for today is to update our Farms of the Jura photos with some new ones from the digital camera era.
+Presently we're bound for Le Bugnonet over there on the right.
 (We've no idea who those young folks are up ahead -- let's let them get ahead a bit.)

 The Bassins "Route de Montagne" has a barrier across it at this point, but we've been very badly served by some "skimobiles" ("motoneiges" in French) that, as you see, have got round it and have effectively trashed the roadway right to the top of the mountain.
-But we're planning to bushwhack straight up the forest anyway, and get lost in the Bois au Ministre and the forest called L'Essert-Chevalier for a while, if we can, in the hope of getting some late afternoon shots of Le Crot.
+But we'll be bushwhacking straight up the forest anyway, and getting lost in the Bois au Ministre to get some late afternoon shots of Le Crot.

 There's Le Bugnonet (995m).
 It would sure be nice if the sun would peek out about now.